DinoChiesa/get-gcp-id-token/README.md

 ## Using a key file, and the special `jwt-bearer` grant

-You can get an ID token on behalf of a service account if you possess the service account key file.
+You can get an ID token on behalf of a service account if _you have access to the service account key file._

 The use of downloaded [Service Account credentials](https://cloud.google.com/iam/docs/service-account-creds) is discouraged by Google, and it is not subtle.

 > Caution: Service account keys are a security risk if not managed correctly.
 You should choose a more secure alternative to service account keys whenever possible.
 If you must authenticate with a service account key, you are responsible for the security of the private key and for other operations described by Best practices for managing service account keys. ...